10. S3 classes#

 }

-However, the default S3 method, `[.default`, is hardcoded at the C language level.
-Therefore, we cannot refer to it directly.
-We have to call unclass instead.
-Alternatively, we can also call NextMethod:
+The default S3 method, `[.default`, is hardcoded at the C language level and we cannot refer to it directly.
+This is why we called unclass instead.
+Alternatively, we can also invoke NextMethod:

 `[.categorical` <- function(x, i)